kutiomowale/alx-system_engineering-devops/0x02-shell_redirections/README.md

 1-confused_smiley: This script displays a confused smiley "(Ôo)' on the screen

 2-hellofile: This script displays the content of the /etc/passwd file

+3-twofiles: This script displays the content of /etc/passwd and /etc/hosts